-is a home-based, cage/kennel-free* facility specializing in behavior rehabilitation, modification and socialization.
+is a home-based facility specializing in behavior rehabilitation, modification and socialization.
 We are located on a beautiful 10 acre property in Valley Center CA (see below for a history of Valley Center!).
-Our rural setting provides a completely natural habitat that provides a perfect atmosphere where a dog can get back to being a dog.
-There is a creek running through the middle of the property that has a path following along side, as well as several large, open areas for playing fetch and running.
+Our rural setting provides a completely natural habitat where a stressed out dog can decompress in a quiet atmosphere.
+There are trails on and off property, as well as several large, open areas for playing fetch and running.
 There are many fenced-in areas used for introduction, pack integration, working with behavior issues, and when needed, the ability to separate a large number of dogs into smaller packs.
 There is ample shade throughout the property due to an abundance of trees.
 We also have a fully enclosed swimming pool which provides a great way to keep cool in the summer months, or for a no impact way of exercising dogs with arthritis or hip issues.

-A typical day at the Doggy Hydeaway consists of structured morning exercise such as fetch, walks on leash, off-leash jaunts along the creek, or playing with buddies in the large fenced-in areas.
+A typical day at the Doggy Hydeaway consists of structured morning exercise such as fetch, walks on leash, or playing with buddies in the large fenced-in areas.
 After exercise, breakfast is served, then everybody relaxes in their favorite spots, either outdoors or indoors, for a few hours.
 Then, before dinner is served, another round of structured exercise releases any remaining tension to provide a good night's sleep for everyone.
 Baths are given periodically, when needed, and during the summer, swim therapy in our fully enclosed swimming pool area is used in place of some forms of exercise due to the warmer temperatures of the summer months.
 All of our guests seem to thoroughly enjoy their time in the pool!

 Our well-balanced pack of dogs helps our behaviorist with his rehabilitation training, providing the unbalanced dog with an example of how a balanced dog behaves.